DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/DC Motor FeatherWing/README.md

 ![IMG_0072](https://github.com/user-attachments/assets/28b96c72-c33c-4c0f-b874-d79c48edd41e)

+## PIR Sensor:
+- Sensitivity & Time should be adjusted to their lowest settings
+- Sensor FOV is 180 degrees
+- Reduce vision of PIR sensor with a housing so it only activates in a small area.

 ### Advantages:
 - Every component is easily replaceable or repairable compared to commercial dispensers
 - Easily custom code all dispenser logic with Circuit Python